IBM-Blockchain/blockchain-vscode-extension/packages/blockchain-extension/tutorials/developer-tutorials/createNewIdentityAttributes.md

 Now we will show how an identity with the correct attributes can submit the `createCar` transaction
 1. Firstly, disconnect from the gateway (by hovering on the `FABRIC GATEWAYS` panel and pressing the button that looks like an exit symbol).

-2. To reconnect with a different identity, click `Local Fabric` in the `FABRIC GATEWAYS` panel.
+2. To reconnect with a different identity, click `Local Fabric - Org1` in the `FABRIC GATEWAYS` panel.
 You will then be asked which identity to connect with, choose `Arium`
 > Command Palette alternative: `Connect Via Gateway`

 3. Next, submit the `createCar` transaction again by navigating to `mychannel`, `carContract@0.0.1` on the `FABRIC GATEWAYS` panel.